WYQwyq0/WYQwyq0.github.io/content/authors/admin/_index.md

     url: https://www.sdu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+#bio: My research interests include distributed robotics, mobile computing and programmable matter.

-# Interests to show in About widget
-members:
-  - 王永琪
-  - 王惟佳
-  - 曲楚翘
-  - 吕墨浓

 # Education to show in About widget
 education: